-DRAM bit density and I/O performance is projected to increase over the roadmap.
-DRAM will reach a data rate of 8.4 Gb/s per I/O in 2022 based upon the DRAM historical model that forecasts data rates thru DDR6, but the possible addition of protocol interfaces on future generations may increase that data rate.
+DRAM bit density is projected to double every three years and will continue to increase in I/O performance.
+DRAM will reach a data rate of 8.4 Gb/s per I/O in 2022 based upon the DRAM historical model that forecasts data rates thru DDR6.
 Increasing memory size will drive higher device test time and decreasing manufacturing cell throughput unless offset by DFT or multi-insertion testing is to minimize cost.
-Failure detection, analysis, and repair are necessary for commodity DRAM as is the need to test in reliability.
+Failure detection, analysis, and repair are necessary for commodity DRAM.
 To enhance test productivity, new test-oriented architectures will be required.
 Multi-bit testing, BIST, and built-in self repair will be essential to maintain the production throughput and yield.

 Considerable test parallelism increase from ATE will be required over the roadmap in order to manage test cost.
 Commodity DRAM will lag the leading edge specialty DRAM in I/O bit rate.
-In the realm above 2 Gb/s DUT interface signal integrity issues exist with the test socket so probe card and Parallel test exceeding 128 devices per test head will be a challenge due to the interface routing complexity required.
-These challenges will ultimately drive the need for die self test.
+In the realm above 2 Gb/s DUT interface signal integrity issues exist with the test socket and probe card.
+Parallel test exceeding 128 devices per test head will be a challenge due to the interface routing complexity required.
 Performance DRAM I/O bit rate will be at least two times greater than the HVM production bit rate.
 High I/O bit rates create a challenge on how to define tester accuracy in the future properly.
 The traditional I/O bus width of 4, 8, and 16 bits has been supplemented by bus widths of 32bits that are being driven by mobile devices.
 The bus on high volume commodity DRAM may transition to 32 I/O near the end of the roadmap driven by potential differential bus requirements.